 o Government – or other association, involved in developing – implementing the Swedish Cyber Security Strategy and / or how to handle the threats associated with cybersecurity?

 o Government department for Industry & Trade, interested in hearing about the ‘Swedish versus global’ trade and export perspectives, and learning about Cyber Security as an opportunity for economic growth?

-..you are invited to attend a workshop devoted to the presentation of the first quantitative results of this analysis and to share with LSEC and subsequently the European Commission your perspectives, needs and challenges.
-A draft of this analysis has already been presented within the framework of the ECSO (European Cyber Security Organization).
-Workshops to present the results and inform the report are being held in: France, UK, Italy, Spain, Netherlands, Belgium, Sweden, Poland & Greece.
+..you are invited to attend a workshop presenting the first quantitative results of this analysis and to share with LSEC and subsequently the European Commission your perspectives, needs and challenges.
+A draft has already been presented within ECSO (European Cyber Security Organization); country workshops are being held in France, UK, Italy, Spain, Netherlands, Belgium, Sweden, Poland & Greece.
 The CIMA Workshop in Sweden will be made jointly with Ericsson; that provides a keynote on the role of Cybersecurity for the future..

 • First opportunity to view the research data from the project:

 o Take away the latest 2016 Swedish’ data and its global context from the study which includes: market segmentation, employment, company numbers, in-country sales, import and export data plus other data….: